DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: EXPERIMENTS

-A total of 33,108 images are selected from the SARSense dataset for precise manual annotation.
-The dataset contains the same 10 categories as mentioned in Section IV-A. To ensure sufficient training data to fully enhance the classification capability of our SAR foundation model in the multi-class land-cover mapping scenario, the dataset is partitioned into training, validation, and test sets in a ratio of 8:1:1.
-As a result, the dataset comprises 26,465 training samples, 3,279 validation samples, and 3,364 test samples.
+A total of 33,108 3m-resolution images are selected from the SARSense dataset for meticulous manual annotation, whose details are presented in Table \ref{tab:sarsense_fixed}.
+This carefully curated dataset is designed to rigorously assess the performance of our SAR foundation model on practical land-cover mapping tasks.
+To ensure robust model training and evaluation, the data is partitioned into training, validation, and test sets at 8:1:1, providing ample samples for multi-class land-cover classification: 26,465 for training, 3,279 for validation, and 3,364 for testing.